pierrebear6/project1-environment-classification/README.md

     - Preliminary feature engineering function
     - Improved OOP/formatting
 - **Deep Dive into Feature Engineering of Time Series Data for ML Models:** Research and test various time series feature engineering techniques to improve model performance.
 (Feature extraction of nonstationary time series data to use as a label for RNN model?...)
+- **Other ML Algos:** Apply other machine learning methods to gain more insight into stock data.

 ## Details